absinthe0223/OMALab-Employee-Manual/chapter1.md

 **You agree to a third party arbitrator of the company's choosing to resolve matters that cannot be amicably resolved.**

 As a condition of your payment, you agree that should a dispute arise that requires a third party to resolve, the company may choose a neutral arbitrator to settle the dispute.
-Should the arbitrator rule in favor of the company, you agree to pay the for the arbitrator's time and expense.
+Should the arbitrator rule in favor of the company, you agree to pay the company for the arbitrator's time and expense.

 **Topic Areas**